vmsmith/CookBook/chicken_breasts_sauteed_lemon_caper.md

 3. Remove and keep warm
 4. Add stock to pan and cook until reduced by half
 5. Add lemon juice and capers
-6. Pour sauce over the chicken, sprinkle with parsley and serve
+6. Pour sauce over the chicken, sprinkle with parsley and serve over linguine